componentK/toggl-tempo-sync/README.md

  so it could be implemented, but that would require some major refactoring of this spaghetti
 * A flag to allow to compound short entries instead of all, maybe any entry below 5 min can be compacted with others
 * Allow only specific Toggl clients to be imported
+* Publish to NPM so that the plugin is globally available

 [install node]: https://nodejs.org/en/download/